bensurman/angular-screenmatch/README.md

 };
 ```

-You can also use `bind` to conditionally execute other code when the screen size changes.
+You can also use `bind` to conditionally execute code when the screen size changes.
 The callback will execute every time the condition changes (not every time the screen resizes).

 ```javascript
 screenmatch.bind('lg', function(match) {